GandhiCloudLab/terraform-gitops-cp-waiops-draft/readme-run-local.md

 ```
 terraform init
 ```
-This will download all required modules in .terraform directory inside test/stages.
+This will download all required modules in `.terraform` directory inside `test/stages`.

 3. Run the below command